 She wasn’t ready, she said.
 The pants needed to soak.

-So, instead of taking a shower I took a bar of soap and a towel across the road to the pond.
-My mother was so afraid of us drowning or being molested by a fisherman that if it had been an ordinary day she never would have allowed any of us to go there alone.
+So, instead of taking a shower I took a bar of soap and a towel to the pond across the road.
+My mother was enough afraid of us drowning or being molested by a fisherman that if it had been an ordinary day she never would have allowed any of us to go there alone.

 When I got back I saw her kneeling beside the tub, wringing out the fabric.
 She drained the bath and refilled it several more times until the water cleared and the pants were blue again.
 Then she hung them on the clothesline, as if one-legged work pants were nothing unusual.
 This was how she got through the day after, and the day after that too.
 The quotidian tasks steadied her, gave her a path to set her feet in.
 This was the first lesson.